skip to main content

 • Math Night Committee

-This fun evening event has not been scheduled, but we are hoping parents will be willing to lead the hosting of this fun event sometime in the Fall.
+This fun evening event has not been scheduled, but we are hoping parents will be willing to lead the hosting of this fun event.
 Parent volunteers are needed to help planning and hosting the event with the Chairperson.
 Duties can include helping with setting up math games that are age appropriate for each grade, manage raffle, prizes, etc.

 This fun evening event in the spring.
 Parent volunteers will help our science teachers the night of the event in setting up science projects and welcoming families on the night of the event.
 Duties can include helping set-up math games that are age appropriate for each grade, manage raffle, prizes, etc.